jeremylt/csci-3656-fall-2025/_sources/syllabus.rst.txt

 * `Fundamentals of Numerical Computation Julia Edition <https://tobydriscoll.net/fnc-julia>`_ by Tobin A. Driscoll and Richard J. Braun

+* `Fundamentals of Numerical Computation (Matlab, Julia, and Python) <https://fncbook.com>`_ by Tobin A. Driscoll and Richard J. Braun

 * `2023 Course Website <https://cu-numcomp.github.io/spring23>`_